 1. Throw a few fair trade chocolates in trick-or-treat bags this year.
 You can pick-up Divine and Equal Exchange chocolates at your local Ten Thousand Villages store and know that you are supporting worker-owned cocoa farms around the world.

 2. Pumpkin planters don’t have to be just for plants.
-Get innovative with our terra cotta pumpkin planters (small and medium), a festive vessel for Halloween treats.
+Get innovative with our terra cotta pumpkin planters, a festive vessel for Halloween treats.

 3. Creepy banana fiber spiders are great for Halloween—in a material that is a natural and sustainable alternative to plastic, the earth will thank you.